Cookie Consent by FreePrivacyPolicy.com -->

 4. Fertilizer isn’t good or bad.
 It depends on how well people use it.

-Many regions lack the right amounts of the right types of organic matter for organic and organo-mineral fertilizers, making it difficult for farmers to rely solely on them to maintain soil fertility.
+Farmers across many regions lack the right amounts of the right types of organic matter for organic and organo-mineral fertilizers, making it difficult to rely solely on them to maintain soil fertility.
 In addition, organo-mineral fertilizers are not widely available in many parts of the world.

 Organic fertilizers such as compost can require large amounts of biological material.
-Sourcing or producing organic fertilizers on a large scale can be challenging, especially in areas with limited resources.
+Sourcing or producing organic fertilizers on a large scale can be challenging, especially in areas with limited resources and a high transport cost due to low plant nutrient content compared to mineral fertilizers.
 In such cases, mineral fertilizers can help bridge the gap between effort and impact by supplementing or replacing organic nutrients.
 In fact, a 40 pound bag of mineral fertilizer can replace 280 pounds of compost or 800 pounds of manure.

 5. The FAO estimates that global food production needs to increase by about 70% before 2050.